Christopher named this character after the American artist Brom.

 HERE LIES BROM

 A Rider bonded to the dragon Saphira

 Son of Holcomb and Nelda

 And so Brom would never be forgotten.

 Like this article?
-Check out other Encyclopedia Alagaësia essays here!
+Check out the rest of the Encyclopedia Alagaësia series!